chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/lists.md

 # **Accessibility**

 * Use List when you are displaying more than two items or points.
 * To present a grouping of simple, related information.
-For more complex data
+For more complex data.
 * To break up related content into easily digestable chunks.